 Start with making a detailed list that includes all of your current employees.
 This will serve as your reference sheet when you begin assigning work times.
 Input as much information as possible that can help you create the best schedule.
 Data such as employee names, job titles, and shift preference (night vs day) are good examples.

-When you input each employees’ name, be sure to include first and last names, at the minimum.
+Employee Name: When you input each employee’s name, be sure to include first and last names, at a minimum.
 Look out for duplicates.
-Employees with common first and last names are more likely to one day have at least one co-worker who shares their name.
-In cases like these, you’ll need to use a differentiator like a middle name or initial.
+Employees with common first and last names are likely to one day have at least one co-worker who shares their name.
+In cases like these, you’ll need to use a differentiator, like a middle name or initial.

-You might also be able to use a nickname for one worker and full name for the other (Michael vs Mike), if they approve.
-Inadvertently scheduling an employee for a double shift due to confusion about their names could lead to conflict and expensive overtime pay (along with higher taxes).
+You might also be able to use a nickname for one worker and a full name for the other (Michael vs Mike) if they approve.
+Inadvertently scheduling an employee for a double shift due to confusion about their name could lead to conflict and expensive overtime pay (along with higher taxes).

-All of the information we suggest you include in your employee list can usually be organized more efficiently and quicker if you use an Excel scheduling template.
-All of the columns you need are already set up, including one for the employee’s name, job role, and shift start and end times.
-All you need to do is enter the information specific to your employees and business.
-If you have unique scheduling needs, it’s also easy to add new columns or remove those that don’t make sense for your business.
+The information we suggest you include in your employee list can usually be organized more efficiently and quicker if you use an Excel scheduling template.
+The columns you need are already set up and all you need to do is enter the information specific to your employees and business.

 2. Use a Calendar

 Scheduling is an activity that requires you to look ahead.
 That’s easily accomplished if you’re using a calendar.
 Jot down notes on certain days or weeks to remind yourself of important considerations, such as upcoming vacations for employees and high sales volume weeks.